 \section{Introduction}

 A classical problem in algebraic geometry that goes back to late XIX century concerns the classification of \textit{defective varieties}, i.e., algebraic varieties whose \textit{secant varieties} have dimension strictly smaller than the one expected by a direct parameter count.
-In the last decades, this problem gained a lot of attention due to its relation with \textit{additive decompositions} of \textit{tensors}.
+In the last decades, this problem gained a lot of attention due to its relation with \textit{additive decompositions} of \textit{tensors} which are used in many areas of applied mathematics and engineering.
 Indeed, \textit{Segre varieties} parametrize \textit{decomposable tensors}; similarly, \textit{Veronese varieties} and \textit{Segre-Veronese varieties} are the symmetric and partially-symmetric analogous.
 We refer to \cite{carlinifourlectures} and \cite{guida} for an overview on the geometric problem and to \cite{Lan} for relations between secant varieties and questions on tensors.